FlorianS4/Project_3/README.md

 ![txt file example](assets/docs/readme-images/txt-file-example.png)
 - Go to the Heroku website.
-- Choose option "creat new app".
+- Choose option "create new app".
 - Go to settings and navigate to "Reveal Config Vars".
  - Enter CREDS in key and copy your creds.json file and past it into the VALUE field.
  - Enter PORT in key and 8000 in the VALUE field.